Best Gifts for Dads Who Want Nothing and Have Everything

 - Mini Weapons of Mass Destruction – our kids love making these things with their dad.
 Your office supplies will never be safe again though.

-Tour of a local Winery or Brewery
+Tour of a Local Winery or Brewery

 Practical Gifts to Give the Dad Who Wants Nothing

-Messenger bag – We love the Timbuk2 bag because of its versatility and durability.
+We love the Timbuk2 bag because of its versatility and durability.
 A fun way to personalize this gift and make it unique is to have the flap embroidered with initials – a local embroidery shop can do this.

-Write-in-the-shower Notepad — This is awesome!
+He'll never lose that good idea again!
 We seriously have re-ordered these waterproof notebooks multiple times because we love them so much.
 You can actually write down notes in the shower and capture those brilliant ideas and pressing to-dos that always float to the surface while the warm water pours down.
 You might pair it with a Fog Free Shave Mirror (AKA – the best stocking stuffer of last Christmas).

 Zip Ties & Duct Tape – always useful, always cool.